aidans/ramp/notes/README.md

 <img src="Screenshot 2021-08-12 at 21.26.56.png" width="250"/><img src="Screenshot 2021-08-12 at 21.27.02.png" width="250"/><img src="Screenshot 2021-08-12 at 21.27.11.png" width="250"/><img src="Screenshot 2021-08-12 at 21.27.23.png" width="250"/>

 The *population* view shows (upside down) population pyramids.
 From left to right: *absolute population*, *relative* (shows age structure, locally scaled), *relative with circles* (circles are absolute total population for the grid square) and *relative with fading* (amount of fading is total population for the grid square).
-The latter *de-emphasises grid squares with lot population*.
+The latter *de-emphasises grid squares with low population*.

 #### ModelAgeStatusTimeAnim